Frieve-A/sound_toolbox/oscillator/README.md

 - Checking the minimum audible volume for your ears
 - Checking distortion at different frequencies of the speaker
 - Checking resonance and reverberation at different frequencies in the playback environment
+- Checking standing waves in the room
+- Checking crosstalk in earphones and headphones

 ---